SoftUni-Internal/interactive-content/EN/04-Methods-Exercise/03-Problem.md

 ## Description
 Write a method that receives **two characters** and prints on a single line all the **characters in between them according to ASCII**.

+**NOTE:** If the second letter is less than the first one then letters should be swapped.

 ### Example
 | **Input** | **Output** |
 | --- | --- |